unfoldingWord-dev/translationStudio-Info/docs/tablet.rst

 ------------
 1. Tap the Google Play Store icon on the Android device.
 Google Play Store opens.

-2. In the search bar at the top of the screen, type translationStudio with no spaces and tap the magnifying glass on the keyboard.
+2. In the search bar at the top of the screen, type **translationStudio** with no spaces and tap the magnifying glass on the keyboard.

 3. When the Play Store has found the program, tap the tS icon.

-4. Tap Install.
+4. Tap **Install**.
 The program downloads and then installs.

-5. Once the program is installed, tap Open.
+5. Once the program is installed, tap **Open**.

-6. Tap ALLOW to enable translationStudio to access photos, media, and files on your device.
+6. Tap **ALLOW** to enable translationStudio to access photos, media, and files on your device.

 There may be an automatic update before the translationStudio app opens.